Skip to main content

 One job offer is interesting.
 Five job offers from the same company in 30 days is a signal of scale.
 This is what Rodz’s job offers signal is designed to detect: patterns of hiring activity that indicate a company is in a growth or transformation phase.

-When Altarea Cogedim, for instance, posts multiple roles across digital, marketing, and data teams within a short window, it’s almost certainly tied to a new platform investment or a restructuring program.
+When a major property developer posts multiple roles across digital, marketing, and data teams within a short window, it’s almost certainly tied to a new platform investment or a restructuring program.
 The timing matters as much as the content.

 Cross-reference with other market signals

-Job offers become even more powerful when combined with other intent data.
+Job offers become more valuable when combined with other intent data.
 A promoteur who recently announced a new ZAC (zone d’aménagement concerté) project in a press release, and is simultaneously hiring project managers and a digital tools coordinator, is almost certainly in procurement mode.
+That’s the moment to move.

-For a deeper look at how to layer signals together, check out our article on recruitment campaign signals, which tracks companies showing sustained, multi-role hiring patterns over time.
+For a closer look at how to layer signals together, check out the article on recruitment campaign signals, which tracks companies showing sustained, multi-role hiring patterns over time.

 Building a Prospecting Workflow Around Real Estate Job Offers in France